 While I enjoy a juicy, unctuous meat filling, I also enjoy a lighter, more colorful veggie version.
 Delicious dumplings come in all shapes and sizes, forms and fillings.
 Let's enjoy them all!

-You'll add ⅔ of the thawed edamame along with olive oil, soy sauce, chile flakes, lemon zest and juice, and salt and pepper to the bowl.
+Add ⅔ of the thawed edamame along with olive oil, soy sauce, chile flakes, lemon zest and juice, and salt and pepper to the bowl of a food processor.
 Puree until smooth.
 Then add the remaining edamame and pulse until coarsely chopped.

 This will give you a bit of texture.
 If you prefer a smooth filling, you can puree all the edamame at once instead of adding in two steps.

-For these dumplings you will need to lay out 5 dumpling wrappers at a time on your work surface.
+Lay out 5 dumpling wrappers at a time on your work surface.
 Cover the rest so they don't dry out.
-Wet the rim of each wrapper with water, and add a 1 tablespoon scoop of filling into the center.
+Wet the rim of each wrapper with water, and add a 1 tablespoon scoop of edamame filling into the center.
 Fold the wrapper in half and pinch together the edges to seal.

-I usually pleat my dumplings once I seal them, but this time I made simple half-moons.
-Instead of sitting them upright I laid them flat on their sides to have a bit more surface area for crisping in the pan.
-They do take up more room in the pan by doing this, so I had to cook smaller batches, but the overall effect was worth it.
+Either pleat the sealed dumplings as desired or leave them as simple half-moons.
+If you do the latter, instead of sitting them upright in the pan to cook them, lay them flat on their sides to have a bit more surface area for crisping in the pan.
+They do take up more room in the pan by doing this, so you will need to cook smaller batches.

 Pour water into the pan, holding the lid carefully so the oil doesn't splatter.
 Now cover completely with the lid and allow the dumplings to finish cooking with the steam.
 When most of the water is gone, remove the lid and re-crisp the dumplings.
 They are now ready to serve with your dipping sauce.